FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning

-With the chain rule and $\Vert\nabla_{\vw_m} l-\nabla_{\vw_m} l_m\Vert_2\le \left\Vert \frac{\partial \vz_m}{\partial \vw_m}\right\Vert_2\Vert \nabla_{\vz_m} l-\nabla_{\vz_m} l_m\Vert_2$, we prove the lemma. \end{proof} \end{lemma} An intuitive understanding of \cref{lemma:consist} is that if both $l_m$ and $l$ are not sensitive to the perturbation on $\vz_m$ (i.e., smooth and robust), their gradients on $\vz_m$ are close to $0$ simultaneously and thus the gradient difference is small.
+\end{lemma} \cref{lemma:consist} is proved in \cref{proof:lemma_consist}.
+An intuitive explanation is that if both $l_m$ and $l$ are not sensitive to the perturbation on $\vz_m$ (i.e., smooth and robust), their gradients on $\vz_m$ are close to $0$ simultaneously and thus the gradient difference is small.
 A previous study has shown that the robustness of a deep neural network also implies smoothness \cite{moosavi2019robustness}.
-Thus, we achieve small $\beta_m$ and $c_m$ with the adversarial training on module $m$ (\cref{eq:module_loss}), and we achieve small $\beta_m',c_M$ with the robustness guarantee of the whole model (\cref{prop:robustness}).
-In other words, the adversarial cascaded learning discussed above can also mitigate the objective inconsistency simultaneously.
+Thus, we attain small $\beta_m$ and $c_m$ with the module robustness of module $m$, and we attain small $\beta_m',c_M$ with the backbone robustness of the whole model.
+In conclusion, our adversarial cascaded learning can also mitigate objective inconsistency.